metomi/rose/sphinx/tutorial/rose/suites.rst

       You now have a Rose suite configuration.
 A :rose:file:`rose-suite.conf` file does not need to have anything in it.

-      There are three things defined in the ``flow.cylc`` file which it might be useful to be able to configure:
+      There are a few things defined in the ``flow.cylc`` file which it might be useful to be able to configure, we are going to focus on:

       ``station``
          The list of weather stations to gather observations from.